 Candlers Station Shopping Center

 Candlers Station Shopping Center, adjacent to the Liberty University campus, was purchased by Liberty in 2010.
-Liberty Mountain Conference Center, Liberty Mountain Skate Park, and The Journey radio station are all located there.
+Liberty Mountain Conference Center and The Journey radio station are located there.

 Carter Glass Mansion